Bloody Christmas (1963): Later events

 A number of Turkish Cypriot mosques, shrines and other places of worship were desecrated.
 Greek Cypriot irregulars attacked Turkish Cypriots in the mixed villages of Mathiatis on 23 December and Ayios Vasilios on 24 December.
 The entire Turkish Cypriot population of Mathiatis, 208 people, fled to nearby Turkish Cypriot villages.

-Harry Scott Gibbons, a reporter in Cyprus at the time, reported the murder of 21 Turkish Cypriot patients from the Nicosia General Hospital on Christmas Eve.
+Based on later interviews, the reporter Harry Scott Gibbons described the murder of 21 Turkish Cypriot patients from the Nicosia General Hospital on Christmas Eve.
 This is taken as a fact in the Turkish Cypriot narrative, but is disputed in the Greek Cypriot narrative.
-An investigation of the incident by a "highly reliable" Greek Cypriot source found that three Turkish Cypriots died, of which one died of a heart attack and the other two were shot by a "lone psychopath".
+An investigation of the incident by a Greek Cypriot source found that three Turkish Cypriots died, of which one died of a heart attack and the other two were shot by a "lone psychopath".

+On 24 December 1963, 11 people were killed in the Kumsal district of Nicosia.
+Among them were four members of the family of Major Nihat İlhan, who had retired from the Turkish Army as a Medical Brigadier General and was serving with the 650-strong Turkish Cypriot Forces Regiment stationed in Cyprus under the 1960 agreements.
+His wife, Mürüvet İlhan, and their children, Murat, Kutsi, and Hakan, were found dead in the bathtub of İlhan's home.
+The house where the raid occurred was later opened to visitors as the Museum of Barbarism.

 A joint call for calm was issued on 24 December by the governments of Turkey, Greece and the United Kingdom.

 Further clashes took place in the pass linking Nicosia to Kyrenia through the Kyrenia Mountains.
 This pass had fallen under Turkish Cypriot control and came under intense attack on 26 December from the north, with the Greek Cypriot forces being commanded by a Greek officer from the mainland.
 Turkish Cypriot forces, mostly from the village of Agirda, managed to retain control of the pass, and one Turkish Cypriot was killed.

 As Cyprus was falling into chaos, Greece, Turkey and Britain, with Makarios's approval, created a Joint Truce Force under the command of General Peter Young, whose goal was to maintain, or rather re-establish, law, order and peace in Cyprus.
 A conference held in London in January among the protagonists of the events, failed because of the maximalist positions of the leadership of Greek and Turkish Cypriots.